-The EU works to uphold the human rights of gay, lesbian, bisexual, transgender and intersex people – who should be able to live free from discrimination on grounds of sexual orientation or gender identity.
+As part of our efforts to abolish any kind of discrimination against individuals, the EU works to uphold the human rights of gay, lesbian, bisexual, transgender and intersex (LGBTI) persons – who should be able to live free from discrimination on grounds of sexual orientation or gender identity.

 The EU’s diplomatic efforts in this area are focused on: